-In her latest piece for WhichPLM, Lucy Blackley shares her concerns on our education system – and, in particular, how it’s setting graduates up to fail.
+In her latest piece for WhichPLM, Lucy Blackley shares her concerns about our education system – and, in particular, how it’s setting graduates up to fail.
 Lucy is a PLM and Product Development expert and sits on WhichPLM’s Expert panel.

-Last month I took on my first intern for the company I founded and direct.
+Last month I took on my first intern for the company I founded and directed.
 It started with a message on LinkedIn from a girl hungry for work, but with rejections being fired at her left, right, and centre for “not having enough experience”.

 This lack of experience included assistant/admin roles for the fashion industry.
-Despite having two degrees and a mass amount of internships, the industry still required her to have essentially 30 years experience (at the age of 27) and to do the job for next to nothing, all while working and living in London.
+Despite having two degrees and a mass amount of internships, the industry still required her to have essentially 30 years of experience (at the age of 27) and to do the job for next to nothing, all while working and living in London.

 I understand we must have the experience to some extent, but surely our internships – alongside our education – should be enough to get us through the door?
 And, if not, perhaps we should be questioning the curriculums in place that are supposed to set us up for the world of work?

 During my time in education, which was many years ago now, I started out in fashion design but by the third year, I had quit.
 I was uninspired and felt like I wasn’t learning an awful lot of hard skills that would take me through to employment.
 I moved on to another course (garment technology) that I thought could progress me into the industry I loved, and luckily for me, it was one of the few courses out there (based on feedback from multiple students from other universities) that gave students real-life scenarios and skills that could be taken into a career.
 I had absolutely no issues getting a job, and I didn’t have to work for anything to prove myself worthy of a position.